And why would you want to?

 The cache has a size limit, which you can usually configure.
 When the cache gets full, the items in it that haven’t been used in awhile are discarded to make space for items you’re using now.

 Naturally, there’s more to it than that.
 For example, there are ways for me to update the logo on my site and have that override whatever is in your cache, so what you see is always up-to-date.
 But by and large, that’s all it is: a place to keep things locally so you don’t have to download the same things over and over again.

 Clearing the cache

-Clearing the cache just means emptying it, so the next time you display a webpage, everything must be downloaded anew.
+Clearing the cache just means to empty it.
+The next time you display a webpage, everything must be downloaded anew.

-For reasons I can’t explain — other than by saying “stuff happens” — the cache sometimes get confused.
+For reasons I can’t explain other than by saying “Stuff happens”, the cache sometimes get confused.
 This seems to happen to all browsers and at random times.
-You’ll see partially loaded or badly formatted webpages, pages that should update but don’t, incomplete pictures, or, in some cases, the wrong picture in the wrong place.
+You’ll see partially loaded or badly formatted webpages, pages that should update but don’t, incomplete pictures, or even the wrong picture in the wrong place.

 I’ve put together instructions for the four most popular browsers.

 - How Do I Clear the Browser Cache in Mozilla Firefox?